phonopy/phono3py/doc/install.md

 ## Installation using conda

 Using conda is the easiest way for installation of phono3py for linux and macOS.
-These packages are made and maintained by Jan Janssen.
+These packages are made by Jan Janssen.
 The installation is simply done by:

 ```bash
 % conda install -c conda-forge phono3py